-(B) In order to ensure the child's medicaid eligibility and the juvenile court's receipt of FCM reimbursement payments, the court that enters into a subgrant agreement shall contract with a public children services agency (PCSA) to conduct claims processing and data entry activity into the family and children services information system (FACSIS) or to the successor statewide automated child welfare information system (SACWIS) when the PCSA begins to use SACWIS.
-The court may contract with a PCSA to perform Title IV-E eligibility determinations.
+(B) A juvenile court that enters into a subgrant agreement with ODJFS shall contract with a public children services agency (PCSA) to conduct claims processing and data entry activity for the statewide automated child welfare information system (SACWIS) to ensure the child's medicaid eligibility and the juvenile court's receipt of FCM reimbursement payments .
+The court may also contract with a PCSA to perform Title IV-E eligibility determinations.

 (C) Any contract or interagency agreement established between a juvenile court and a PCSA must specify the following:

-(1) Services to be performed by the contracting parties; and,
+(1) Services to be performed by the contracting parties as described in paragraph (B) of this rule; and,

 (2) A specific and discrete rate of compensation that will be paid for the performance of these services on behalf of Title IV-E eligible children, such rate of compensation not being greater than what is also charged for children who are not eligible.